staedtlernorica/Youtube-Video-Statistics-Scraper/README.md

    bs4 | `pip install bs4`
    googleapiclient | `pip install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib`
 3) supply your personal Youtube API key (free of charge) from Google
-*  get your Youtube API key ([text](https://www.slickremix.com/docs/get-api-key-for-youtube/)/[video](https://www.youtube.com/watch?v=th5_9woFJmk) guide), and paste it into personal_api.py
+*  get your Youtube API key ([text](https://www.slickremix.com/docs/get-api-key-for-youtube/)/[video](https://www.youtube.com/watch?v=th5_9woFJmk) guide)

-Unless you
+*  follow the direction in personal_api.py and paste your API key

 Now the script is ready to scrape playlists and channels.
-Go to the youtube-scraper folder, and open up `main.pyw` file, and the GUI should pop up.
+Doubble click on `main.pyw`, and the GUI should pop up.

 ## Usage
 <a href="url"><img src="https://i.imgur.com/3Vnkxrs.png" align="left" height="125" width="525" ></a>

-In my testing (not exhaustive as I'm only one person), the script is very resilient to errors (either by the user or by the program) and will not easily crash.
-If an incorrect URL is entered, or the Youtube servers doesn't play nice when scraping data (very unlikely), the program window will remain open, waiting for the correct URL<sup>2</sup> input.
+To scrape any playlist or channel, simply copy/paste (or type) the appropriate<sup>2</sup> Youtube URL into the entry box, then click the `Scrape & Save` button.
+Once the statistics are scraped, a Save As dialog box will pop up, asking the user where to save the .csv file. <sup>3</sup>.
+Once the .csv is saved, the script is ready to scrape another channel/playlist, repeating the same steps.

+If the playlist or channel has a lot of videos, the Save As dialog box might take a second (or several) to pop up, as it has to wait for the script to finish scraping the videos for statistics.
+In my testing, the script is very resilient to errors and will not easily crash or hang.

 ## Limitations